- Clinical Associate Professor (honorary)

 Department of Otorhinolaryngology, Head and Neck Surgery, CUHK

-He is presently the Consultant and Cluster Chief of Service, Department of ENT, United Christian Hospital, an affiliated unit of the Department of ENT, The Chinese University of Hong Kong, serving a population of one million in Kwun Tong and Tseung Kwan O, Kowloon East Cluster.
+He is presently the Consultant, Department of Otorhinolaryngolog, Hong Kong Children's Hospital, an affiliated unit of the Department of ENT, The Chinese University of Hong Kong, serving a population of one million in Kwun Tong and Tseung Kwan O, Kowloon East Cluster.
 He is a Clinical Associate Professor (honorary), Chief of Paediatric Otorhinolaryngology of the University Department.

 - BSc (Hons), MBBS (London), FRCS (England), FRCS (Edinburgh), FCSHK, FHKCORL, FHKAM (Otol)